 CHM-354.
-Chemical Applications of Group Theory (Not offered 2010-11).
+Chemical Applications of Group Theory (Not offered 2011-12).
 A course on the role of molecular symmetry in chemistry.
 Topics include symmetry point groups, bonding in organic, inorganic, and organometallic compounds, orbital symmetry control of chemical reactions, and spectroscopy.
 Prerequisites: CHM-232 and CHM-352, MTH-115, and PHY-111 or PHY-121.
 CHM-352 may be taken concurrently.

 CHM-360.
-Advanced Inorganic Chemistry: Materials (Not offered 2010-11).
-Structure/property relationships in solids, organometallics, homogeneous and heterogeneous catalysis, materials chemistry and inorganic nanomaterials.
+Advanced Inorganic Chemistry: Materials (Winter; Hagerman).
+Structure/ property relationships in solids, organometallics, homogeneous and heterogeneous catalysis, materials chemistry and inorganic nanomaterials.
 Prerequisites: CHM-260 and CHM-351 or permission of the instructor.

 CHM-365.
-Advanced Inorganic Chemistry: Bioinorganic Chemistry (Winter; Tyler).
-Introduces and emphasizes the importance of metals in biological systems such as Metalloproteins and enzymes.
+Advanced Inorganic Chemistry: Bioinorganic Chemistry (Not offered 2011-12).
+Introduces and emphasizes the importance of metals in biological systems such as metalloproteins and enzymes.
 Important metal containing synthetic compounds, including drugs and biomimetic complexes, will also be presented.
 Prerequisites: CHM-260 and CHM-351 or permission of the instructor.